SDR Metrics That Will Make Your Team Successful

 • Pipeline movement using a lead rating system

-If your goals are to grow your pipeline and deliver more qualified meetings to your sales team, then these metrics apply to you.
+If you have ambitions to grow your pipeline and deliver even more qualified meetings to your sales team, then these metrics are the metrics you should be focused on.

-Quantity is important when evaluating your SDRs and your team as a whole—high call volumes are imperative to B2B appointment setting.
-But an in-depth look at the quality of your outreach and qualification processes, and the knowledge of how to track it, is paramount to your team’s success.
+Quantity is still absolutely important when it comes to evaluating your SDRs and your team as a whole—high call volumes are crucial to B2B appointment setting.
+However, an in-depth look at the quality of your outreach and qualification processes – plus the knowledge of how to track it – is essential to your team’s success.